-Results from a recent global analysis show that changes in phenology, distribution and abundance are overwhelmingly (81%) in accordance with the expected responses in a context of climate change (Poloczanska, 2013).
-A large number of biological events concerning maximal phytoplankton abundance as well as reproduction and migration of invertebrates, fish and seabirds, all take place earlier in the year.
-Hence, since the past fifty years, the Spring events have been shifting earlier for many species by an average of 4.4 ± 0.7 days per decade and the summer events by 4.4 ± 1.1 days per decade.
-Observations show that for all taxonomic groups, but with great heterogeneity, the rate of displacement towards the poles reaches 72.0 ± 13.5 kilometers per decade.
+Results from a recent global analysis show that changes in phenology, distribution and abundance are overwhelmingly (81%) in line with the expected responses in a context of climate change (Poloczanska, 2013).
+Today, a large number of biological events concerning maximal phytoplankton and zooplankton abundance, as well as reproduction and migration of invertebrates, fish and seabirds, all take place earlier in the year.
+Hence, over the past fifty years, spring events have been shifting earlier for many species by an average of 4.4 ± 0.7 days per decade, and summer events by 4.4 ± 1.1 days per decade.
+Observations show that for all taxonomic groups, albeit with great heterogeneity, the migration rate towards the poles reaches 72.0 ± 13.5 kilometers per decade.
 Changes in distribution of benthic, pelagic and demersal species can extend up to a thousand kilometers.

-These poleward migrations have led to an increase in the number of warm-water species in areas like the Bering Sea, the Barents Sea or the North Sea.
-The observed modifications in the distribution of benthic fish and shellfish with latitude and depth can be mainly explained by changes in the temperature of the sea (Pinsky et al., 2013).
-The migration rates recorded in the marine environment appear to be faster than observed in the terrestrial environment.
+These poleward migrations have led to an increase in the number of warm-water species in areas like the Bering Sea, the Barents Sea and the North Sea.
+The observed modifications in benthic fish and shellfish distribution with latitude and depth can be mainly explained by changes in sea temperature (Pinsky et al., 2013).
+The migration rates recorded in the marine environment appear to be faster than those observed in the terrestrial environment.

-THE IMPACT ON FISHERIES AND GLOBAL FOOD SECURITY
+IMPACT ON FISHERIES AND GLOBAL FOOD SECURITY

-As mentioned above, fish and marine invertebrates respond to ocean warming by changing their distribution areas, usually shifting to higher latitudes and deeper waters (Cheung et al., 2009).
-The variation in the global capture potential for the stock of 1066 species of marine fish and invertebrates exploited between 2005 and 2055 can be predicted according to different climate change scenarios.
-According to these studies (Cheung et al., 2009), climate change may lead to a large-scale redistribution of the overall catch potential, with an average increase of 30 to 70% in high-latitude regions and a drop reaching 40% in the tropics.
-Among the 20 most important fishing areas of the Exclusive Economic Zone (EEZ) in terms of landings, ZEE regions with the highest increase in the potential catches in 2055 should be Norway, Greenland, the United States (Alaska) and Russia (Asia).
-On the contrary, the EEZ areas with the greatest loss of maximum catch potential should include Indonesia, the United States (except Alaska and Hawaii), Chile and China.
-Many severely affected areas would be located in the tropics and would be socio-economically vulnerable to these changes.
+Marine fish and invertebrates respond to ocean warming by changing their distribution areas, usually shifting to higher latitudes and deeper waters (Cheung et al., 2009).
+The variation in the global catch potential for 1,066 species of marine fish and invertebrates harvested between 2005 and 2055 can be predicted based on different climate change scenarios.
+According to these studies (Cheung et al., 2009), climate change may cause a large-scale redistribution of the total catch potential, with an average increase of 30 to 70% in high-latitude regions and a decrease of up to 40% in the tropical regions.
+Among the 20 most important fishing areas of the Exclusive Economic Zone (EEZ) in terms of landings, the EEZ regions with the highest increase in catch potential by 2055 are Norway, Greenland, the United States (Alaska) and Russia (Asia).
+On the other hand, the EEZ areas with the greatest loss of maximum catch potential include Indonesia, the United States (except Alaska and Hawaii), Chile and China.
+Many severely affected areas are located in the tropics and are socio-economically vulnerable to these changes.

-Further studies, taking into account factors other than the temperature of the oceans, highlight the sensitivity of marine ecosystems to biogeochemical change and the need to take into account the possible hypotheses concerning their biological and ecological effects in impact assessments (Cheung et al., 2011).
-Hence, the predictions for the year 2050 regarding the distribution and catchability of 120 species of fish and demersal invertebrates exploited in the North Atlantic show that ocean acidification and decreasing oxygen concentrations could reduce the growth performance and lower the estimated catch potentials from 20 to 30% (10-year average for 2050 compared to 2005) in comparison with simulations that do not take these disturbing factors into account.
-In addition, changes in the phytoplankton community structure could also reduce the predicted catch potential by ~ 10%.
+Further studies, taking into account factors other than ocean temperature, highlight the sensitivity of marine ecosystems to biogeochemical change and the need to include possible hypotheses concerning their biological and ecological effects in impact assessments (Cheung et al., 2011).

+Hence, the predictions for the year 2050 regarding the distribution and catch potential of 120 fish and demersal invertebrate species harvested in the North Atlantic show that ocean acidification and decreasing oxygen concentrations could reduce growth performance and lower the estimated catch potential by 20 to 30% (10-year average for 2050 compared to 2005) in comparison with simulations that do not take these disrupting factors into account.
+In addition, changes in the phytoplankton community structure could also reduce the predicted catch potential by about 10%.
 All these results highlight the sensitivity of marine ecosystems to biogeochemical changes (Cheung et al., 2011).

-The observed changes are now noticeable in the species composition of catches between 1970 and 2006 which are largely attributed to global long-term ocean warming (Cheung et al., 2013).
-Modifications in the marine environment should continue to generate considerable challenges and costs for human societies worldwide, particularly for developing countries (Hoegh-Guldberg & Bruno, 2010).
+The observed changes in the species composition of catches between 1970 and 2006 are largely attributable to long-term ocean warming (Cheung et al., 2013).
+Modifications in the marine environment are expected to continue to generate considerable challenges and costs for human societies worldwide, particularly for developing countries (Hoegh-Guldberg & Bruno, 2010).